MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 ## Best practice: Automate VM optimization

 The ultimate goal of running a VM in the cloud is to maximize the CPU, memory, and disk that it uses.
-If you discover VMs that aren't optimized or have frequent periods when VMs aren't used, it makes sense to either shut them down or downscale them by using VM scale sets.
+If you discover VMs that aren't optimized or have frequent periods when VMs aren't used, it makes sense to either shut them down or downscale them by using virtual machine scale sets.

-You can optimize a VM with Azure Automation, VM scale sets, auto-shutdown, and scripted or third-party solutions.
+You can optimize a VM with Azure Automation, virtual machine scale sets, auto-shutdown, and scripted or third-party solutions.

 **Learn more:**

 - Learn about [vertical autoscaling](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-vertical-scale-reprovision).
 - [Schedule a VM autostart](https://azure.microsoft.com/updates/azure-devtest-labs-schedule-vm-auto-start).
 - Learn how to [start or stop VMs off hours in Azure Automation](/azure/automation/automation-solution-vm-management).
-- Get more information about [Azure Advisor](/azure/advisor/advisor-overview), and the [ARO toolkit](https://github.com/azure/azure-quickstart-templates/tree/master/azure-resource-optimization-toolkit).
+- Get more information about [Azure Advisor](/azure/advisor/advisor-overview), and the [Azure resource optimization (ARO) toolkit](https://github.com/azure/azure-quickstart-templates/tree/master/azure-resource-optimization-toolkit).

 ## Best practices: Use Azure Logic Apps and runbooks with Budgets API